NaikVedhas/docker/README.md

 ## 📦 What’s Inside?

-- A lightweight Node.js app (prints a message or starts a basic server)
+- A lightweight Node.js app
 - Packaged in a custom Ubuntu-based Docker image
-- Node.js installed using NodeSource
+- Node.js installed
 - Ready to run in seconds!

 ## 🐙 Docker Image